shuvijs/shuvijs.org/docs/guide/features/FaaS.md

 ---
-id: FaaS suppport
+sidebar_position: 90
-title: FaaS Suppport
+id: FaaS Suppport
 ---

 shuvi can be Functions as a Service for other server or even docker to handle [request](https://nodejs.org/api/http.html#class-httpclientrequest) and [response](https://nodejs.org/api/http.html#class-httpserverresponse).